rbagaric/ClearPET-notebook/readme.txt

-The folder contains the description of a simple (fake) PET system.
+The folder contains the description of a ClearPET camera for the GATE simulation.

-The camera is composed of a 46x4 crystal block as a ring.
-Each crystal block contains 12x12 crystal (4.5mm).
+The camera is composed of a 20x4 crystal block as a ring.
+Each crystal block contain 8x8 crystal (2.0 mm).
 The phantom is a water cylinder.
 The source is in the cylinder, not centered (offset 5 and 7 cm).

 To run the simulation, just type: